Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Explicit Group Awareness for Enforcing Demographic Parity

-To understand if and how existing approaches use knowledge of the protected attribute, we contrast their behavior with that of a novel approach that explicitly infers the protected attribute and rescores individuals with it.
-As well as analyzing other existing approaches, the approach is valuable for its ability to efficiently find accurate classifiers with a particular demographic disparity, and it's reliability in generating classifiers with extremely low demographic disparity.
+In this section, we evaluate a novel post-processing approach \textbf{explicitly designed to exhibit disparate treatment} while using the same single network architecture used by preprocessing and regularized approaches.
+In short, a network with two fully-connected output heads on the last-layer representation is trained: one head $f:\mathcal{X}\rightarrow \R$ is trained to minimize a logistic loss over the target variable~$y$, and the other head $g:\mathcal{X}\rightarrow \R$ to minimize a squared loss over the protected attribute~$s$.
+We use the squared loss to encourage $g$ to take values close to zero or one.
+Overall, we minimize the following objective:

+A weighted sum of the two heads results in a classifier $F$ that satisfies (approximate) demographic parity.
+The function $F$ takes the form $F(x) = f(x) + a_1 g(x) + a_2$ for coefficients $a_1, a_2 \in \R$.
+Even though we train two heads, we can compress them into a single head and generate \emph{a single-headed architecture that makes the same decisions}.
+More precisely if $f(x)=w_f\cdot z(x)+b_f$ and $g(x)=w_g\cdot z(x)+b_g$, with $z(x)$ being the last-layer representation, then $F(x)=(w_f+a_1 w_g)\cdot z(x)+(b_f+a_1 b_g +a_2)$.
+This results in a single-headed network with identical architecture to the preprocessing and regularized approaches.
+We consider our approach a post-processing method as it doesn't induce a fair classifier until we compress the two heads.

+As we show, there are substantial advantages to post-processing, both in terms of stability and efficiency of training.
+However, the key limitation of existing methods is that they either require knowledge of the protected attribute \cite{lipton2018, alabdulmohsin2021near} or more complex systems at evaluation time that must also infer the protected attribute \cite{woodworth2017, oneto2019}.
+We remove this limitation, by compressing our two-headed approach into the same architecture used by the preprocessing and regularized approaches.
+This matching architecture is key to the legal argument in the following sections: our approach explicitly exhibits disparate treatment while sharing a common architecture and making similar decisions to other approaches.

-\paragraph{Model Construction.} We consider a standard network backbone (e.g., ResNet 50), with two heads.
-The first head $f:\mathcal{X}\rightarrow \R$ outputs a score for predicting the target attribute and the second head $g:\mathcal{X}\rightarrow \R$ a score for the protected attribute (see~Figure~\ref{fig:two_head_model} for a sketch).
-We present results with a ResNet50 in the main body of the paper, and include further results with the MobileNetV3-Small architecture in Appendix~\ref{suppsec:explicit_model}.
+\textbf{Model Construction} We consider a standard network backbone (e.g., ResNet50), with two heads.
+We present results with a ResNet50 in the body of the paper, and include further results with the MobileNetV3-Small architecture in Appendix~\ref{suppsec:explicit_model}.
+To find $a_1$ and $a_2$ such that the predictions of the thresholding rule $\indic(F(x) > 0)$ are fair and maximally accurate, we perform a grid search on validation data and select the most accurate classifier that does not exceed a given demographic~disparity.

-The first head $f$ is trained to minimize binary cross entropy, while $g$ minimizes the mean squared error.
-This results in second-head outputs that are close to the binary labels $\{0,1\}$ rather than a calibrated score.
-We minimize the objective: